 The Environment Department and the University of York offer several studentships to support research leading to a PhD.
 Your nationality and residency will determine your specific eligibility.
 Please see the funding section for more information.

 We prefer applicants to MPhil/PhD programme to have a relevant Masters degree.
 Those without should consider first taking one of the Department’s taught MScs degrees or an MSc by Research, a pass in any of which would satisfy minimum entry requirements.

 Applicants whose first language is not English will need to ensure that they meet the University’s minimum language requirements, which are

 Pre-sessional English language programmes

-Applicants may already have an IELTS result of 6.0 but require 6.5 overall, or have met the overall language requirement but not one of the skill components (where these are specified, e.g. Writing 6.0 or 6.5).
-In this situation, applicants can take a pre-sessional programme with the Centre for English Language Teaching (CELT).
-These programmes provide a route into a postgraduate course without the need for an IELTS/TOEFL/Pearson exam retake.
-Please note that places are limited and the English pre-sessional programmes offered by CELT are extremely popular.
-Applications can be made via your Application Tracker.
+Applicants may already have an IELTS result of 6.0 but require 6.5 overall, or have met the overall language requirement but not one of the skill components (where these are specified, eg Writing 6.0 or 6.5).
+The International Pathway College (IPC) offers a range of pre-sessional courses that you can apply for.
+These language courses take place in the summer before the start of taught programmes for students who need to improve their English slightly before admission.
 Please apply early to avoid disappointment.

 Please see the University’s English language requirements pages for more information.